isomerpages/imda-tradetrust/_solution/How It Works.md

 files containing the data, which can be easily transmitted to stakeholders across the supply chain via email for example.
 You can also saved the documents in pdf format with QR code.</p>
-<p>TradeTrust utilizes Blockchain or Distributed Ledger Technology to :</p>
+<p>TradeTrust utilizes blockchain or distributed ledger technology to :</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>demonstrate provenance and integrity, essential for document legitimacy</p>